pronovic/cedar-backup3/docs/manual/securingssh.rst

 successfully initiate a connection, the ``/opt/backup/validate-backup`` command will be run *instead of* the real command that came over the SSH connection.
-Fortunately, the interface gives the command access to certain shell variables that can be used to invoke the original command if you want to.
+Fortunately, the interface gives the command access to shell variables that can be used to invoke the original command if you want to.

 A very basic ``validate-backup`` script might look something like this: